Alternatives to Military Enlistment

 None of the Army’s fancy brochures mentions that there are two wars going on and they never say you stand a good chance of getting hurt or even killed.
 Their brochures leave out the long tedious hours, the low pay, the mandatory eight-year enlistment contract and the fact that you can’t quit if you don’t like it.

-The brochures also say if you join the Army you'll earn up to $70,000 for college; if you join the military, college is all but paid for.
-However, only a small percentage of recruits receive any education benefits from the military!
-Most that do get money don't see anything close to $70,000.
-Enlisting in the armed forces is more likely to set your educational goals back than you or a recruiter might think.
+The brochures also say if you join the Army you’ll earn up to $70,000 for college; if you join the military, college is all but paid for.
+However, most recruits do not receive any education benefits from the military!
+And those that do, most of them don’t see anything close to $70,000.
+Enlisting in the armed forces is more likely to set your educational goals back than you, or a recruiter, might think.
 You can find an easier way to pay for college.

-The basic pay rate for a new enlistee in the Army is less than $300 per week.
-You'll pay Federal Income Tax, Social Security, Medicare, and State Taxes on your basic pay.
+The basic pay rate for a new enlistee in the Army is about $350 per week.
+From that, you’ll pay Federal Income Tax, Social Security, Medicare, and State Taxes.
 The military will foot the bill for you room, board and health care.
-In return, they'll own you.
+In return, they’ll own you.

 Some of these positions require a college degree and/or experience, but a great deal do not.
 Don’t get discouraged.
 People often end up with a very narrow search that fails to provide results.
 If you have a high school diploma, you can type “high school” when you’re prompted for keywords and you’ll find jobs that require a high school diploma.

 You’ll also see commercial sites, educational sites, financing college, apprenticeships, religious & non-profit organizations and a huge variety of positions around the country.